Freelance DevRole

 The company had an Excel sheet and told people to figure it out

-I was working in solar energy sales.
-Every morning, field reps got a list of addresses and no logic to go with it.
+A client's field service workers were handed a list of addresses every morning with no logic attached.
 No clustering.
 No optimization.
-Just addresses in the order someone typed them.
-People were driving 200km when 80km would have covered the same stops.
+Just stops in the order someone typed them.
+Workers were covering 2,000 km/month when 80% of that could be covered in half the distance.
 Burning fuel, burning time, hitting half the clients they could have.
 Management knew.
 Nobody fixed it.
 They had an Excel sheet and told people to figure it out.
-I cared more than I should have.
-So I built it.

 Engineering Perspective